orbital-skylab/.github/profile/README.md

         - ssh into VM
         - `cd Desktop/skylab-backend`
         - `pm2 start npm --name skylab-frontend -- run start`
-- The applications can be stopped, reloaded or even deleted via `pm2 <stop/reload/delete> <skylab-frontend/skylab-backend>`
+- The applications can be stopped/reloaded or even deleted via `pm2 <stop/reload/delete> <skylab-frontend/skylab-backend>`
     - eg; `pm2 reload skylab-backend`
+- The status of both applications can be monitored via `pm2 monit`

 ## Glossary